 ✔ Take adequate pain killers as prescribed and do the necessary follow-up care

-✔ Obesity is a predisposing factor for several diseases, it is important to work hard to maintain a healthy weight.
+✔ Obesity is a predisposing factor for several diseases; it is essential to maintain a healthy weight.
 Obese people have to produce more insulin to control blood sugars.

-✔ The increased insulin levels make it difficult for the elimination of uric acid from the body.
-Hence it is important to control weight.
+✔ The increased insulin levels make it difficult the elimination of uric acid from the body.
+Hence it is essential to control weight.

-If you are suffering from joint pain and there is spread to other joints then it is likely that you are suffering from high uric acid levels in the blood.
+If you are suffering from joint pain and there is a spread to other joints, then it is likely that you are suffering from high uric acid levels in the blood.
 It can be due to gout.

-The uric acid crystals get deposited resulting in pain and inflammation.
-Certain medications and food can be the causative factors, but measures can be taken to control it.
+The uric acid crystals get deposited, resulting in pain and inflammation.
+Certain medications and food can be the causative factors, but measures can be taken to control them.

-Fresh fruits and vegetables, hydration, weight control, avoiding intake of alcohol and intake of medicines as prescribed can help in controlling high uric acid levels in the body.
+Fresh fruits and vegetables, hydration, weight control, avoiding alcohol intake, and information on prescribed medicines can help control high uric acid levels in the body.

 So, friends, we hope that going through the above High Uric Acid Symptoms will surely help you.